-Accident and Emergency is severely

-criticised by the community and even the Tumut Health Service Plan admits it is "inadequate with no private space for dealing with mental health clients, resuscitation emergencies or distressed relatives."
+Accident and Emergency is severely criticised by the community and even the Tumut Health Service Plan admits it is "inadequate with no private space for dealing with mental health clients, resuscitation emergencies or distressed relatives."

 There have been countless instances where patients have arrived at casualty to find no staff, and no response when the bell to call staff was pressed.
-Carers of accident victims and seriously ill patients have then had to leave their charge and go in search motel style accommodation be provided within the hospital.
+Carers of accident victims and seriously ill patients have then had to leave their charge and go in search of staff, who are usually in wards attending to in patients, out of sight and hearing of the emergency ward or its bell.